Program of Study

 - Biological Systems (BIO_SC 1500) with Lab: This course covers basic concepts and principles of the structure and function of living systems, from cells to populations.
 This is a foundation course for students who are intending to complete a three-semester sequence that also includes genetics and cell biology.
-(Prerequisites: Math 1100 and high school chemistry)
+(Prerequisite or co-requisite: Math 1100)

 - College Algebra (MATH 1100): This course reviews exponents, order of operations, factoring, and simplifying polynomial, rational, and radical expressions.
 Topics covered include linear, quadratic, polynomial, rational, inverse, exponential, and logarithmic functions and their applications.
 Students will solve equations involving these functions, and systems of linear equations in two variables, as well as inequalities.
 (Prerequisite: Mathematics 0110 or a sufficient score on the ALEKS exam)

-- CHEM 1310 or CHEM 1320: CHEM 1310 is an introductory course for students with little or no high school background in chemistry.
-The course covers fundamental principles, stoichiometry, solutions, basic atomic structure, and gases.
-(Prerequisite: MATH 1100 concurrently).
-CHEM 1320 is recommended for students who have had some chemistry in high school.
+- CHEM 1320: CHEM 1320 is recommended for students majoring in science.
 The course covers thermochemistry, periodic properties, bonding, liquids, and solids.
 The course satisfies a laboratory science requirement.
 Students with good high school backgrounds in chemistry should start with this course.
-(Prerequisites: Advanced Placement or grade of C- or better in Chemistry 1310; Mathematics 1100 or equivalent)
+(Prerequisite, Mathematics 1100 or equivalent, is enforced.)

 Advanced Placement: Students can receive credit for BIO_SC 1500 with an AP score of 4 or higher.
 However, the Advising Office does not encourage freshman to take BIO_SC 2200 (General Genetics) despite credit for BIO_SC 1500.
-Student can receive credit for CHEM 1310 and 1320 with an AP score of 3 and credit for CHEM 1310, 1320, and 1330 with an AP score of 4.
+Student can receive credit for CHEM 1320 with an AP score of 3 and credit for CHEM 1320 and 1330 with an AP score of 4.